 The American International School of Zagreb (AISZ) is a private, coeducational, day school which offers an educational program from prekindergarten through grade 12 for students of all nationalities.
 The school was founded in 1966.
 The school year consists of two semesters, extending from August to June.

 Organization: The school is governed by a seven-member school board.
-The American Ambassador appoints the chairperson of the board and two additional members; there are two parent representatives and two additional members are appointed by the board.
-The school director serves as ex-officio member of the board.
+The U.S. Ambassador appoints the chairperson of the board and two additional members; there are two parent representatives and two additional members are appointed by the board.
+The school director serves as an ex-officio member of the board.
 AISZ’s status is determined by a bilateral agreement between the U.S. government and the Croatian government on the status of the school.

-Enrollment: At the beginning of the 2020-2021 school year, enrollment was 285 students of 39 different nationalities (pre-Kindergarten-grade 12).
+Enrollment: At the beginning of the 2021-2022 school year, enrollment was 306 students of 38 different nationalities (pre-kindergarten-grade 12).

-Finances: In the 2020-2021 school year, the school’s income derives from tuition.
-Annual tuition rates are as follows: PK: €6,700; K-grade 5: €16,100; grades 6-8: €17,235; and grades 9-12: €17,750.
-The school also charges an additional application fee for all new students for PK of €500 and K-grade 12 of €1,500 and an annual capital fee of €2,500.
+Finances: In the 2021-2022 school year, annual tuition rates are as follows: Pre-Kindergarten: €6,800; Kindergarten-grade 5: €16,340; grades 6-8: €17,500; grades 9-10: €18,015; and grades 11-12: €18,315.
+The school also charges an application fee for all new students for PK of €500, and K-grade 12 of €1,500 as well as for grades K-12 an annual capital fee of €2,700.
 These fees are payable in euros or U.S. dollar equivalent.
 Croatian nationals pay in the local currency, kuna.
 (All fees quoted in euros.)

 Special Needs: Download the Special Needs Profile (Special Needs Croatia, Zagreb) for this school to learn more about their capability to support students with exceptionalities.